 January 8, 1911– Gypsy Rose Lee

-I am well connected in Hollywood and my insiders tell me that Barbra Streisand still plans to produce, direct and star in a new film version of this classic show.
+I am well-connected in Hollywood and my insiders tell me that Barbra Streisand still yearns to produce, direct and star in a new film version of this classic show.
 Streisand, too old to play the role of Gypsy Rose Lee’s mother by decades, states:

-“Forever” must have meant waiting for Arthur Laurents to die.
+“Forever” must have meant waiting for Arthur Laurents to die, which he rather rudely did in Spring 2011.
 Laurents, who wrote the script for the original and had held rights to all productions, was not in favor of Streisand playing Mama Rose on film.

-It has been filmed before, with Rosalind Russell as an effective, but the softest of Mama Roses.
+It has been filmed before.
+Once with Rosalind Russell as an effective, but the softest of Mama Roses.
 Hardcore Musical Theatre people love to opine about the casting of any Mama Rose.
-I admire Streisand’s talent as a director, but I am afraid that at nearly 75 years old, she is a tiny bit long-in-the-tooth for a character that starts the story in her 30s.
+I admire Streisand’s talent as a director, but I am afraid that at nearly 77-years-old, she is a tiny bit long-in-the-tooth for a character that starts the story in her 30s.
 Streisand might break a hip.
 Still, Streisand doing that great sung monologue, Rose’s Turn, intrigues.

 In their teenage years, Louise and June had the responsibility of supporting the family.
 They traveled all over the USA, playing cheap Vaudeville theatres, living out of suitcases, and skipping school.
 When June was 13-years-old, she eloped with fellow vaudevillian Bobby Reed.
 The sister act was finished.

-Lee made her NYC debut in 1931, at Minsky’s Famous Republic Theatre, the first Burlesque house on Broadway.
+Lee made her New York City debut in 1931, at Minsky’s Famous Republic Theatre, the first Burlesque house on Broadway.
 Comedians Abbott And Costello, Phil Silvers, and Red Buttons were on the same bill, but the strippers were the stars.
-At the height of the Great Depression, a strip tease artist could make more than $2,000 a week.
+At the height of the Great Depression, a stripper could make more than $2,000 a week.
 Lee played 12 weeks in a row at The Republic, setting a record for the theatre.
-She was arrested during one of the many police raids on Minsky’s theatres.
+She was arrested during one of the many police raids on all the Minsky’s theatres.
 This only helped her become even more popular.

 Lee didn’t perform the usual bumps and grinds of traditional Burlesque routines.
 She developed a special slow strip which she accompanied with a smart patter song.
 Her patter was her biggest asset.
 In those days, women made up half of the typical Burlesque audience, and Lee became famous for her onstage wit and sophistication.